 What we don’t: Thickness, weight, and packed size can’t compete with an air pad.

 Air pads dominate the backpacking market, but self-inflating models still have a place due to their convenient setup, greater durability, and cushy foam padding.
 Our favorite self-inflating design is Therm-a-Rest’s ProLite Plus, which hits a nice balance of warmth, toughness, and price.
 The pad is super easy to use—just unroll it and open the valve to inflate—and its 3.2 R-value and 1.5-inch thickness offer enough warmth and protection for most spring, summer, and fall trips.
-In terms of durability, the robust 50-denier fabric resists abrasion better than most pads here, and the additional foam (standard in all self-inflating designs) means you still have a small layer of insulation even if your pad does deflate.
+In terms of durability, the robust 50-denier fabric resists abrasion better than most pads here, and the additional foam (standard in all self-inflating designs) means you still have a small layer of padding even if your pad does deflate.

 What are the downsides of the Therm-a-Rest ProLite Plus?
 First off, the pad’s packed size (11 in. by 6.8 in) and weight (1 lb.
 7 oz.) make it significantly larger and heavier than a design like the Therm-a-Rest XLite above—in the end, this is the main reason most weight- and space-conscious backpackers opt for an air pad over a self-inflating design.
 Further, the ProLite Plus is relatively thin at just 1.5 inches, which is not particularly ideal for side sleepers.
-And if durability is your aim, there are other options: For example, Exped’s Dura 3R combines 75 by 170-denier face fabric with a 3-inch-thick air-pad design ($150; 1 lb.
+And if durability is your aim, there are other options: For example, Exped’s Dura 3R combines 75- by 170-denier face fabric with a 3-inch-thick air pad design ($150; 1 lb.
 9 oz).
 But many will appreciate the ProLite’s soft surface and the added security of the foam padding—and the price is hard to beat at just $125.
 It’s also worth checking out Therm-a-Rest’s ProLite Apex ($135), a hybrid pad that adds air chambers to the foam design for a boost in R-value (3.8) and thickness (2 in.).

 See the Therm-a-Rest ProLite Plus See the Women's Therm-a-Rest ProLite Plus